-Fair Value Measurements - The Company defines fair value as the price that would be received to sell an asset, or paid to transfer a liability, (i.e. the "exit price") in an orderly transaction between market participants at the measurement date in accordance with ASC No. 820, Fair Value Measurment.
+Fair Value Measurements - The Company defines fair value as the price that would be received to sell an asset, or paid to transfer a liability, (i.e. the "exit price") in an orderly transaction between market participants at the measurement date.
 The Company is required to disclose the fair value of its financial instruments according to a fair value hierarchy.
 The fair value hierarchy ranks the quality and reliability of the information used to determine fair values.
 Financial assets and liabilities carried at fair value are classified and disclosed in one of the following three categories - Level 1: unadjusted quoted market prices for identical assets or liabilities in active markets; Level 2: directly or indirectly observable market-based inputs that are corroborated by market data, quoted market prices for similar assets and quoted market prices for assets in an inactive market; and Level 3: unobservable inputs that are not corroborated by market data.